rihardgDev/Iskra-Delta-Partner-ROM/README.md

 This folder contains three different OS ROMS, for 1FG, WFG models of the computer and one, that has altered boot screen.

 # unknown ROMs
 This folder contains presumably the character ROMS, but this is still unconfirmed if you know more about it please let me know.
+Character ROMS were in Character set: YUSCII.

 OS ROMs have also been dissasembled and the code has been commented (in slovene).